Statement CFU Metrics in Confluent Cloud for Apache Flink

 The statement CFU consumption metrics are available to view in the statements summary table and in the statement side panel.

-• Statement side panel: For a deeper dive into a statement’s resource usage, open the statement side panel.
-Here, you’ll find the current CFU consumption and a time-series chart that visualizes how the statement’s CFU consumption has evolved over time.
+• Statement side panel: For a deeper dive into a statement’s resource usage, open the statement side panel, where you can see the current CFU consumption and a time-series chart that shows how the statement’s CFU consumption has evolved over time.

 How UDF resource consumption is represented

-The statement CFU metric shows the resources consumed by your SQL statements and the resources consumed by any UDF instances the statement might invoke.
+The statement CFU metric shows the resources that your SQL statements consume, along with the resources that any UDF instances the statement might invoke consume.

-Resources consumed by individual UDF instances will sometimes appear as fractional CFU values.
-This is because multiple UDF instances can be consolidated, or “rolled into,” a single CFU of resources.
-Up to three instances of a UDF can be combined into one CFU.
+Resources that individual UDF instances consume sometimes appear as fractional CFU values, because Confluent Cloud for Apache Flink can consolidate (or roll) multiple UDF instances into a single CFU of resources.
+Confluent Cloud for Apache Flink can combine up to four instances of a UDF into one CFU.

-The distribution of CFUs amongst UDFs in a compute pool is flexible.
-Three UDF instances across different statements can be rolled into a single CFU, as long as the statements are in the same compute pool.
-Also, different UDF functions and their instances can be consolidated into a single CFU, as long as they are in the same compute pool.
+The distribution of CFUs among UDFs in a compute pool is flexible.
+Confluent Cloud for Apache Flink can roll four UDF instances across different statements into a single CFU, as long as the statements are in the same compute pool.
+Also, Confluent Cloud for Apache Flink can consolidate different UDF functions and their instances into a single CFU, as long as they are in the same compute pool.

 Understanding differences between CFUs for compute pool and statement